Skip to Content

 BS, Biochemistry, Kingston UniversityMS, Neuroscience, King’s College of the University of LondonPhD, Physiology, Imperial College of the University of London

-Post Doctoral, Postdoctoral Research, University of TorontoPost Doctoral, Ophthalmology, University of Iowa
+Post Doctorate, Postdoctoral Research, University of TorontoPost Doctorate, Ophthalmology, University of Iowa

 Detection of light in the eye serves two distinct functions: spatial awareness (vision), and regulation of physiology and behavioural state (irradiance responses).
 This dual role means that eye disease that disrupts vision can also adversely affect health and performance.
 Documented effects of abnormal irradiance detection include disrupted circadian rhythms and sleep, reduced alertness and depressed mood.
 It is therefore clear that in eye disease, abnormal irradiance detection can negatively affect quality of life.
 However, the manner in which different eye diseases affect this critical role of the eye remains virtually unexplored.